SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- fixed house element not showing up, if calculate consumption is activated and value is not calculated on start-up
+- fixed README for Github

 ### 1.0.6 (2022-08-23)
 - If consumption is negative, this was not displayed
 - Elements can now be selected (rectangle or circle)